vicky5911/InductioProgram/README.md

 ### ✍️ **My Reflections**

 "Day 4 offered a perfect blend of thoughtful learning, emotional growth, and creative joy.
 From understanding our inner selves to enjoying artistic talents—it was a fulfilling experience that touched both mind and heart."

+## DAY 5 HIGHLIGHTS ✨

+### 🕣 10:30 AM – 11:30 AM89